 To begin with, we need to understand that learning involves the processing of information in the working memory enough times that it transfers to long-term memory where it becomes unconscious or, what lead theorist John Sweller calls, automatic.
 Here information is imprinted onto the unconscious mind rather like a foot print pressing into fresh cement which then dries and remains.
 Information processing in the working memory is more like a foot print in very wet mud which soon disappears.

 Another good analogy for the process of transferring from working to long-term memory is learning to drive a car.
 At first, we have to practice very deliberately, in a very controlled, clunky manner so we process each action and we have to do this a number of times (more for some people as we know).
 Then eventually, our driving becomes unconscious and automatic, so much so that we often have that feeling that we have driven a whole journey without thinking about driving once.
-Usually, this doesn’t mean we were out of control, but rather our unconscious long-term memory was.
+Usually, this doesn’t mean we were out of control, but rather our unconscious long-term memory was in charge.
 This development in how information is processed is the transfer of information from controlled processing to automatic procedure.
 This is how learning sticks.

 Now we experience distraction, engagement and learning (hopefully) in the classroom, but teachers are not routinely trained in understanding cognitive capacity.
 We recognise when children don’t learn, but it’s always hard to pin point why.
 Sweller asserts that working memory in most healthy humans can process around 3 to 4 ‘elements’ for around 20 seconds.
 This means that working memory is small and information doesn’t hang around in it for long at all, like that foot print in the soggy mud.